Equalities watchdog to consider enforcement powers after NHS Fife exchange

 The Daily Telegraph reported an exchange of letters between the EHRC and NHS Fife.

-One of these was a March 27 letter from NHS Fife chief executive Carol Potter to EHRC chief executive Pat Kirkpatrick.
+One of these was a March 27 letter from NHS Fife chief executive Carol Potter to EHRC chief executive John Kirkpatrick.

 She said: “We recognise the significant media attention and public discussion this issue has generated.